CritsendGo/Test/README.md

 You need to :

-Retrieve the campaign 17 from the api
+Retrieve the template 17 from the api

 Retrieve the list 11 from contact_list